synpoox/PD2-Loot-Filter/README.md

-# RetroCro's PD2 Loot Filter
+# RetroCro's PD2 Loot Filter (Updated for Season 6)

 **About:** 		This my attempt at a Ladder Reset to End Game mapping loot filter.